 While children eventually learn to read individual Japanese characters, their exposure to written forms in early years focuses on language items they are learning orally first, in the same way babies acquire their native language in spoken form first, then via written familiar words, and later by sight reading.

 Culture is inherent in language.
-While the curriculum may identify special days and traditions that are covered independently, cultural topics naturally arise from any topic or group of language items being taught, and are dealt with in their context.
+While the curriculum may identify special days and traditions that are covered independently, cultural topics naturally arise from any topic or group of language items being taught.

 Where possible and relevant, units of Japanese work are integrated with students’ generalist classroom themes.